tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 In all serializations, "ct" will be base64url encoded.

-If the 'alg' header parameter is set to the 'HPKE-IntEnc' value (as defined in {{IANA}}), HPKE is used in Integrated Encryption mode; otherwise, it is in Key Encryption mode.
+If the 'alg' header parameter is set to the 'HPKE-DirEnc' value (as defined in {{IANA}}), HPKE is used in Direct Encryption mode; otherwise, it is in Key Encryption mode.

 Interested readers will observe this is due to all recipients using the same JWE Protected Header when JSON Serializations are used, as described in {{Section 7.2.1 of RFC7516}}.